-If you are not familiar with how airport shuttle services work, you should know that there are two main types of shuttle services, Direct Transfer and Shared Shuttle.
+If you are not familiar with how airport shuttle services work, you should know that there are two main types of shuttle services, Direct Transfer – Check Out and Shared Shuttle.
 A shared shuttle service is typically offered in larger markets, dictated by demand.
 This type of service will generally have designated pick up areas within a certain radius of the airport and will work a specific route, picking people up on the way to the airport.
 Thus, this service is similar to what a city transit service would offer.
 Door to Door service is occasionally offered with this type of service, but of course your rate will be higher for obvious reasons.

 A direct transfer shuttle will generally pick you up at the airport and bring you directly to your destination or vice versa.
 They typically offer door to door service.
 With a direct transfer service, it may or may not be a shared service, but typically it is not.
 A direct transfer service will usually provide you with a higher level of luxury and comfort than would a shared service.